 It’s an essential nutrient, meaning our bodies can’t produce it, so we need to get it from food and/or supplements.
-And yes, you can get the recommended daily allowance (RDA) of vitamin C from fruits and veggies.
+And yes, you can get the recommended dietary allowance (RDA) of vitamin C from fruits and veggies.

-- New Chapter Fermented Activated C Complex
+- Best for all-around immune support: New Chapter Fermented Activated C Complex

-- Country Life Buffered Vitamin C
+- Best non-acidic: Country Life Buffered Vitamin C

-- Pure Encapsulations Liposomal Vitamin C Liquid
+- Best absorbable: Pure Encapsulations Liposomal Vitamin C Liquid

-- MyKind Organics Vitamin C Spray
+- Best organic spray: MyKind Organics Vitamin C Spray

-- Pure Synergy Pure Radiance C Powder
+- Best powder: Pure Synergy Pure Radiance C Powder

-- NOW Buffered C-Complex Powder
+- Best tested: NOW Buffered C-Complex Powder

-- Mary Ruth’s Vitamin C Gummies
+- Best gummy: Mary Ruth’s Vitamin C Gummies

-- MegaFood C Defense Gummies
+- Best food-based: MegaFood C Defense Gummies

 The supplement industry is no stranger to contamination, so our main goal was to seek out ultra-reputable companies whose products are tested for purity and potency and whose facilities meet, at minimum, the FDA’s Good Manufacturing Practices.